SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Source Code Representation

 \section{Source Code Representation}

 \aspectTool is language-agnostic; however, it relies on a specific source-code representation.
 More precisely, \aspectTool is made of several components and only one of them, \scfgPython, depends on the source language; \aspectTool could support other imperative languages than \python, if a way to build SCFGs (\Cref{sec:scfg}) for each considered language is provided.
-We choose to focus on \python because it was ranked as the top-most programming language by IEEE Spectrum in 2024~\cite{IEEEspectrum24}, was used by 49.28\% of developers (according to the 2023 Stack Overflow survey~\cite{StackOverflow24}), and was ranked first in February 2025 according to the TIOBE index~\cite{Tiobe}.
+We choose to focus on \python because it was ranked as the top-most programming language by IEEE Spectrum in 2025~\cite{IEEEspectrum} and used by 57.9\% of developers (according to the 2025 Stack Overflow survey~\cite{StackOverflow}).

 In this section, we first present the source language supported by our implementation (\Cref{sec:srcSyntax}).
 Then, we describe our extension of symbolic states (\Cref{sec:symbStates}) and SCFGs (\Cref{sec:scfg}) to represent relevant statically-computable information of the source code.
 Finally, we introduce SCFG annotations (\Cref{sec:staticAspects:annotations}) to represent static aspects.